athomasoriginal/starterkit-wagtail/{{cookiecutter.repo_name}}/README.rst

 welcome to **{{cookiecutter.repo_name}}**!
 The following is a step-by-step guide to get this project running on your local environment.

 .. note:: The following will work on OSX.
-Further, I missed this in the instructions, but for the time being you will need to manually create your role and database in Postgres.app.

 Prerequisites
 =============